Rastikko/screeps-lodash/README.md

 # screeps-lodash

-Pure screeps framework to dominute everyone else.
+Pure screeps framework to dominate the strongest.

  - Focus on use native lodash library.
  - Engine powered with grunt.